View count: 67905

 Our department is located in the heart of Taipei, with convenient public transportation.
 Being the political, economic, and cultural center of Taiwan, Taipei is well-known for its food and modern street culture.
 This is the place to experience the local Taiwan lifestyle while pursuing education.

-For the last eighty years, the NTU Department of Economics has led Taiwan in economic education, research and policy.
+For the last ninety years, the NTU Department of Economics has led Taiwan in economic education, research and policy.
 Our department's goal is to broaden students' economics knowledge, and train them to apply the economic skills and rationality learned at this university to serving society.
 We pride ourselves in educating students and promoting academic research, and we will continue to do so in the future.